-- Ensuring that the DDAT brand continues to represent something that is distinctively Christian within this professional context and as community schools join the Trust. - Keep the focus on rigorous school improvement as set out in our 3-level approach so that all schools remain or become good or better. - Managing growth and resisting the temptation to grow too quickly. - Managing the vagaries of school demand to join DDAT in an ever changing and diverse local and national context. - Building capacity of our own staff team so that DDAT are able to provide the high-quality services expected by schools on joining. - Developing and maintaining positive links with Unions - Ensuring that the continuing professional development for all of our staff team is up-to-date and relevant. - Developing further hub models and centralisation of services - Merger of DDAT 2 to DDAT to create 1 single large trust c.
-PUBLIC BENEFIT d.
-Strategic Report
+- Ensuring that the DDAT2 brand continues to represent something that is distinctively Christian within this professional context and as community schools join the Trust. - Keep the focus on rigorous school improvement so that all schools remain or become good or better. - Managing growth and resisting the temptation to grow too quickly. - Secure a partner secondary school for Derby Cathedral School to work with - Building capacity of our own central team so that DDAT2 can provide the high-quality services expected by schools on joining. - Developing and maintaining positive links with Unions - Ensuring that the continuing professional development for all our staff team is up-to-date and relevant. - Ensuring safe and effective practice safeguarding the welfare of all pupils and staff. - Developing further hub models and centralisation of services supported by robust systems, policies, and procedures. - Merger of DDAT 2 to DDAT to create one single large trust. - Review the scheme of delegation to further strengthen the Trusts approach to improvement of educational outcomes as well as other areas of operation.